JohnKimDev/sails-hook-req-validate/readme.md

 * Added many new validator types and converters!!
 * Support custom validator and converter.
 * supports a **global configuration** file.
-* `sails-hook-reg-validator` can now return a Promise as well as callback.
+* Can return data as a Promise or callback.

 ---